The formation, evolution and disruption of star clusters with improved gravitational dynamics in simulated dwarf galaxies: Simulations

 In previous studies the \ketju-regions have been placed around intermediate-mass or supermassive black holes in simulations with a stellar particle mass resolution of $\sim 0.08$ -- $10^5\,\mathrm{M}_\odot$.
 However, \ketju{} allows for placing the regions at arbitrary locations and centering on very massive objects is not required for the integration technique to work.
 In this study for the first time we use \ketju{} regions around massive stars in a star-by-star mass resolution dwarf galaxy simulation.
 More specifically, we include \ketju-regions around every star above a certain mass threshold $m_i$ to capture the collisional dynamics of these stars without gravitational softening.
 Outside the regions the code time integration is second-order accurate and all gravitational interactions are softened with the softening lengths $\epsilon$ of the particles.

 As the \ketju-region size has to be at least $2.8$ times the gravitational softening length of the particles, we adopt here a factor of 3, i.e. $r_\mathrm{\ketju}=3\epsilon_*$ where $\epsilon_*$ is the stellar softening length. \ketju-regions that overlap are merged into one, thus the central regions of star cluster can host \ketju-regions that are significantly larger than the single region size.
 The dynamics of low-mass stars below the threshold mass $m_i$ remains softened unless the low-mass stars are within a regularised region of a nearby massive star.
 The reservoir stars (before IMF-sampling is done), old disk particles, gas particles and dark matter particles are also not included in the \ketju{} calculations.
+All interactions that are not between stars in a \ketju-region are computed using the standard leapfrog integrator and tree force algorithm in \gadget.
 We do not use the optional star-star softening inside the \ketju-regions since our N-body particles represent actual physical stars instead of macro-particles as has been the case in most previous \ketju{} studies.
 For the user-given accuracy parameters we use a Gragg-Bulirsch-Stoer tolerance of $\eta_\mathrm{GBS}=10^{-7}$ and a end-time iteration tolerance of $\eta_\mathrm{t}=10^{-3}$.
 The simulations in this study are fully Newtonian.